kawu/flappening/Readme.md

 # play as a human:
 make play

-# evolve using the genetic algorithm
+# evolve using the genetic algorithm:
 make evolve

 # getting help: